Surgical Solutions Network

 Treatments for Dupuytren’s Contracture of the Hand

-Our board-certified physicians typically perform Dupuytren’s contracture surgery through incisions in the palm to correct genetic, progressive, permanent flexion of the fingers.
+Our fellowship-trained physicians typically perform Dupuytren’s contracture surgery through incisions in the palm to correct genetic, progressive, permanent flexion of the fingers.
 In some cases, they can correct the problem with minimally invasive treatments, such as needle release (aponeurotomy).

 What Is the Goal of Dupuytren’s Contracture Surgery?

 The surgery involves the release or removal of thick bands and/or nodules on the palmar surface of the fingers and hand in order to correct:

 - Inability to straighten fingers

 - Painful lumps or thickenings on the palm